-- a. the outcome of any Conduct Procedure, consistent with federal law; - b. the University's procedures for the Complainant and Respondent to appeal the determinations on responsibility and sanctions ("Results") of the Conduct Procedure; - c. any change to the Results that occurs prior to the time that such Results become final; and - d. when such results become final.
+- 1. The outcome of any Conduct Procedure, consistent with federal law; - 2.
+The University's procedures for the Respondent and Complainant to appeal the determinations on responsibility and sanctions; - 3.
+Any change to the determinations that occur prior to the time that such determinations become final; and - 4.
+When such determinations become final.